-Turmeric or Curcuma longa Linn, the golden yellow spice that was once compared to saffron by Marco Polo was first used by the Vedic culture in India over 4000 years ago.
-Turmeric is native to India and the Southeastern areas of Asia, however today wild turmeric or Curcuma aromatica Linn is no longer present in the wild.
-This perennial plant is widely cultivated in the tropics, however India still produces the greatest amount.
+Turmeric or Curcuma longa Linn, the golden yellow spice that was once compared to saffron by Marco Polo was first used by the Vedic culture in India over 4000 years ago. turmeric is native to India and the Southeastern areas of Asia, however today wild turmeric or Curcuma aromatica Linn is no longer present in the wild.
+This perennial plant is widely cultivated in the tropics, however, India still produces the greatest amount.
 60% of agricultural land devoted to the harvesting of spices is taken up by turmeric, 80% is consumed domestically and the rest India exports.

 It is in India where it was first used as a dye for textiles.
 Its earliest noted use as a medicinal plant in Ayurvedic treatment was in 250 BC, where it was used to cure ailments that resulted from poisoning.
-It would eventually becoming a very important medicinal herb in both the Ancient Greek Unani and Indian Siddha medicinal practices.
-Turmerics voyage out of India began around 300 BC when Alexander the Great entered diplomatic relations with several Indian states.
+It would eventually become a very important medicinal herb in both the Ancient Greek Unani and Indian Siddha medicinal practices. turmerics voyage out of India began around 300 BC when Alexander the Great entered diplomatic relations with several Indian states.
 From there it moved into Greece and further along the Spice Route eventually making its way into China in 700 AD.
-Turmeric enter Eastern Africa in 800 AD, the west of Africa in 1200 AD and it sailed across the ocean to land in Jamaica in the 18th century.
+Turmeric enters Eastern Africa in 800 AD, the west of Africa in 1200 AD and it sailed across the ocean to land in Jamaica in the 18th century.

 Classification and Cultivation

 Turmeric is a rhizomatous herb, meaning it has a progressively growing horizontal underground stem which lays out oblique shoots and roots, and is a part of the Zingiberaceae family of plants (with ginger being a relation).
 It possesses a long stock that grows between 1-2 meters tall with pointed oblong leaves and flowers that range in colour from yellow to white to pink.
 Although the plant is a perennial it is grown on rotation with chilli, onion, garlic, sugar cane, garlic and yam, so as to allow the soil to replenish with nutrients.
-Soils are often have a high sand content; though any well fertilized and nutrient rich soil would do well for the herb.
+Soils often have a high sand content; though any well fertilized and nutrient-rich soil would do well for the herb.

 Turmeric is a herbaceous tropical plant, cultivated at a temperature of between 20-30 degrees Celsius and needing a great deal of water and irrigation.
 Although it grows very well in the shade, turmeric grows best and more bountifully in a field exposed to high amounts of sun.The yellow herb is harvested between the months of January-March/April, with early varieties of the herb maturing within 7-8 months, which other varieties take a few months longer and mature within 8-9 months.
 When its leaves begin to change from green to yellow and the plant as a whole begins to wither it is essentially time to dig the root out of the ground and begin the process of curing the golden little fingerling spice.